Parkland Co. (TSE:PKI) Senior Officer Robert Berthold Espey Sells 7,500 Shares

 Parkland Increases Dividend

-Several equities research analysts recently issued reports on PKI shares.
-Scotiabank raised their target price on shares of Parkland from C$50.00 to C$60.00 and gave the company an “outperform” rating in a research note on Thursday, February 29th.
-Royal Bank of Canada downgraded shares of Parkland from an “outperform” rating to a “sector perform” rating and set a C$54.00 target price for the company. in a research note on Monday, February 5th.
-BMO Capital Markets raised their target price on shares of Parkland from C$54.00 to C$57.00 in a research note on Friday, February 2nd.
-The Goldman Sachs Group increased their price target on shares of Parkland from C$39.00 to C$40.00 and gave the company a “neutral” rating in a report on Friday, November 17th.
-Finally, National Bankshares lowered their price target on shares of Parkland from C$50.00 to C$49.00 and set an “outperform” rating on the stock in a report on Thursday, February 29th.
-Two research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
-According to MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of C$51.69.
+A number of research firms recently issued reports on PKI.
+BMO Capital Markets increased their price objective on Parkland from C$54.00 to C$57.00 in a report on Friday, February 2nd.
+Royal Bank of Canada downgraded Parkland from an “outperform” rating to a “sector perform” rating and set a C$54.00 price objective for the company. in a report on Monday, February 5th.
+The Goldman Sachs Group increased their price objective on Parkland from C$39.00 to C$40.00 and gave the stock a “neutral” rating in a report on Friday, November 17th.
+TD Securities increased their price objective on Parkland from C$52.00 to C$53.00 and gave the stock a “buy” rating in a report on Tuesday, February 6th.
+Finally, CIBC increased their price target on Parkland from C$50.00 to C$57.00 and gave the company an “outperform” rating in a research report on Tuesday, December 19th.
+Two research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of C$51.69.

 Parkland Corporation operates food and convenience stores in Canada, the United States, and internationally.
 The company's Canada segment owns, supplies, and supports a coast-to-coast network of retail gas stations, electronic vehicle charging stations, frozen food retail locations, convenience stores, cardlock sites, bulk fuel, propane, heating oil, lubricants, and other related services to commercial, industrial, and residential customers; transports and distributes fuel through ships, rail, and highway carriers; and stores fuel in terminals and other owned and leased facilities, as well as engages in the low-carbon activities.